bewest/insulaudit/questions/eff.markdown

-providing and disclosing knowledge necessary for safe therapy, their obligation to safety in the presence of protected intellectual property, as well as the role of open source methodology in establishing safe therapies.
+providing and disclosing knowledge necessary for safe therapy, their obligation to safety in the presence of protected intellectual property, as well as the role of open source methodology in verifying, and practicing safe therapies.

 My name is Ben West, I'm a type 1 diabetic using an insulin pump and other gear made by Medtronic.
 The